 These are the circumstances that finally propel him out of Hirthals and onto the train to Copenhagen.
 To be with Gerd?
 Will she take him?
 Who knows?
 The point for writer-director Søren Ball is to get him out of town.
 Fin.
 No pun intended.

-The Ocean Sunfish is apparently the biggest, heaviest bony fish in the world, but ...
-Is it also supposed to be Kesse?
+The klumpfisken is apparently the biggest, heaviest bony fish in the world, but ... is it also supposed to be Kesse?
 Something that shouldn’t exist anymore?
 Something almost prehistoric?
 Early on, Kesse’s friend calls him a dinosaur.
 So maybe that’s it.
 Even so, as a metaphor, it hardly resonates.